jaanga/jaanga.github.io/demo/parallel-constitution/egypt-parallel-constitution.md

 The term of office for the Governor and Lieutenant Governor shall be four Gregorian years, beginning the day after the previous term ends.
 A candidate may be re-elected to a governorship or lieutenant governorship in the same governorate only once.

-The Governor shall be responsible for developing a budget and presenting it to the legislative authority of the governorate, and expressing his objections to legislation concerning expenditures, and issuing orders to the armed forces (the police) to intervene in times of crisis, and appointing leaders to executive positions in the governorate.
+The Governor shall be responsible for developing a budget and presenting it to the legislative authority of the governorate,and expressing his objections to legislation concerning expenditures, and issuing orders to the armed forces (the police) to intervene in times of crisis, and appointing leaders to executive positions in the governorate.
 The Governor may not interfere in the work of the Judiciary.
 The Governor shall exercise his powers in accordance with the general provisions of this Constitution.

 The law in each governorate may provide additional powers and prerogatives to the Governor without prejudice to the provisions contained in this Constitution.

 ### Section 28: Governorate Council of Judges

-Every governorate shall have a council of judges, composed of the chief of the highest court in the governorate, the governorate Attorney General, a lawyer elected by the governorate’s local union, in addition to an elected number of judges, and Prosecutors, and a proportionate number of lawyers.
+Every governorate shall have a council of judges, composed of the chief of the highest court in the governorate, the governorate Attorney General, a lawyer elected by the governorate’s local union, in addition to an elected number of judges and Prosecutors, and a proportionate number of lawyers.
 Each governorate’s general law will arrange this, and will define the mandate for these councils, appropriate to their level and under the supervision of the Supreme Judicial Council.

 ### Section 29: Other Local Councils